ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-select/README.md

 <a name="mainjs"></a>

 ### Aurelia (main.js)
 Make the plugin available globally in your `main.js` file.
-Please note the exported class is `abp-tags-input`
+Please note the exported class is `abp-select`

 #### For WebPack only (main.js)
 ```javascript